 TA that's too high is much less of a problem than too low.
 Always adjust TA first, then check your pH.
 Maintaining the proper TA will often bring the pH into line on its own.

 The hardness level of spa water - measured as the amount of dissolved calcium, is also important.
 Insufficient calcium hardness can sometimes promote equipment corrosion and also result in water foaming problems.

-Although there's no practical way to reduce high hardness levels, it's easy to increase low levels by adding Increase Calcium.
+Although there's no practical way to reduce high hardness levels, it's easy to increase low levels by adding Calcium Hardness Booster.

 Preventing Shell Stains

 Prevent spa shell staining problems by adding Metal Stain Preventer when refilling your spa.

 Go to Preparation & Maintenance for complete directions.